 Friday, by a vote of 559 to 451, delegates to the Evangelical Lutheran in America’s national assembly in Minneapolis approved a resolution declaring that the church would find a way for people in “publicly accountable, lifelong, monogamous same-gender relationships” to serve as official ministers.
 Previously, Lutherans only allowed celibate gay men and lesbians to become members of the clergy.
 The historical decision follows an earlier vote allowing individual churches to recognize and support same-sex partneships within their general congregations.
-After the final vote, clusters of men and women around the convention hall hugged one another and wept, according to the
+After the final vote, clusters of men and women around the convention hall hugged one another and wept, according to the The New York Times.

 .